PDEGuild/DFK_Leveling_Script/README.md

 1. Install Python on your local machine
 2. Copy these files into a folder and make the following customizations:

-`private` // for your private key, in the config.py file
+`private` for your private key, in the config.py file

-`account_address` // for your 0x address
+`account_address` for your 0x address

-`level` // for level of the hero you want leveled up
+`level` for level of the hero you want leveled up

-`hero_id` // id of the hero you want leveled up
+`hero_id` id of the hero you want leveled up

-`meditation.stat2id('luck'), meditation.stat2id('dexterity'), meditation.stat2id('intelligence')` // replace these with the stats you want to pick
+`meditation.stat2id('luck'), meditation.stat2id('dexterity'), meditation.stat2id('intelligence')` replace these with the stats you want to pick

-> You can create copies of the script so that it's templated.
+> You can create copies of the script so that it's templated, like how I did for LCK DEX INT or VIT DEX INT
 > You can see what stat "strings" are available to use in `meditation/meditation.py`

 3. Once it is configured to your liking, run it with `python meditate_LCK_AGI_VIT.py`